Home » Family » Education » Save Money – Attend a Community College

 Sometimes community colleges are viewed in a negative light.
 The implication is that the education provided by community colleges is inferior, and that people who attend such institutions will be disadvantaged when they switch to a four year school.
 However, these perceptions are for the most part false; the education offered by community colleges is on par with equivalent university courses.
 Furthermore, the cost savings is enough to make the consideration of community college very wise.

 According to the College Board, about 40% of high school students who graduate will attend community college before attending a university, and in some cases, instead of attending a university.
-Two-year colleges are one of the fastest growing areas of education, and continue to be a vital part of post-high school learning.
+Two-year colleges are one of the fastest-growing areas of education and continue to be a vital part of post-high school learning.
 The College Board estimates that there are more than 1,600 community colleges in the U.S. today.
-One of the most attractive features of community colleges is the tuition savings.Community College
+One of the most attractive features of community colleges is the tuition savings.

 Tuition Savings

-The American Association of Community Colleges states that the costs of public community colleges are on average less than half of tuition and fees of public four year colleges; they are about one tenth the cost of attending private four year colleges.
+The American Association of Community Colleges states that the costs of public community colleges are on average less than half of tuition and fees of public four-year colleges; they are about one-tenth the cost of attending private four-year colleges.

-The College Board states that average yearly cost of attending a public university is around $8,000-$12,000, with the average cost of attending a private university closer to $30,000.
+The College Board states that the average yearly cost of attending a public university is around $8,000-$12,000, with the average cost of attending a private university closer to $30,000.
 None of this includes room and board, food, or books.
-According to the Project on Student Debt, most students graduate university with at least $20,000 in student loans, and sometimes much more.
+According to the Project on Student Debt, most students graduate from university with at least $20,000 in student loans, and sometimes much more.

 The average tuition and fees of a community college are just less than $3,000 per year.
 There are financial aid and grant programs in most states which can help to cover a lot of that cost.
-Choosing to live at home in order to avoid pay university housing fees and avoiding university food programs can also cut down additional costs.
-If you had a strong GPA in high school, some community colleges offer honors programs, and enrolling in honors programs will often get you free tuition.
+Choosing to live at home in order to avoid paying university housing fees and avoiding university food programs can also cut down additional costs.
+If you have a strong GPA in high school, some community colleges offer honors programs, and enrolling in honors programs will often get you free tuition.
 It’s best to check the community college you’re considering to see if this is an option.

 Other Advantages of Community Colleges